data2health/contributor-role-ontology/issue_template.md

 ## Preferred term label

-(e.g., Asplenia)
+(e.g., contributor role)

 ## Synonyms

-(e.g., Absent spleen)
+(e.g., contribution role)

 ## Textual definition

 the definition should be understandable even for non-specialists.
-Include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.
+Include a reference (like to a PubMed ID) to refer to any relevant article that provides additional information about the suggested term.

 ## Suggested parent term